 Typically, on your payslip the gross salary components are listed on the left hand side column.

 Simply add the tax deductions (income and professional tax) and all contributions to the employee’s retirement savings (provident fund, gratuity, pension plan, superannuation, etc.).
-Now subtract the result from the overall CTC to get the gross annual salary for the employee.
+Now subtract the result from the overall CTC to get the gross annual gross salary for the employee.
 Divide the result by 12 to get the monthly gross.

 Annual gross salary is the total amount an employee earns in a year, including fixed components like basic pay and allowances such as HRA, as well as variable elements like bonuses and incentives, and indirect benefits such as vouchers and perks.
 It can be calculated as CTC minus tax deductions and retirement contributions made by the employer.

 Gross income is the total income from various sources after deducting expenses and exemptions.
 In the case of gross salary, it includes taxes and retirement fund contributions.

 To calculate annual gross salary from net salary, you need to know the tax deductions and contributions to employee retirement savings.
 Subtract these from the net salary to get the gross salary.

 The formula for calculating gross salary in Excel is the sum of all fixed, variable, direct, and indirect salary components that are paid to the employee.